 (I) Did not James know that Christ’s (peace be upon him) alleged “perfect” sacrifice has been offered which is more than enough, if not the only mode of remission of sins?

 (II) Did not James know that with Christ (peace be upon him) the Laws which “sets people free” have come to an end?

-if James who is no less than Paul if not more than him, claims that Christians need to observe Laws which “set people free” – then it means beside Jesus’ (peace be upon him) alleged sacrifice, Laws were also potent enough to emancipate people.
+if James who is no less than Paul if not more than him, claims that Christians need to observe Laws that “set people free” – then it means besides Jesus’ (peace be upon him) alleged sacrifice, Laws were also potent enough to emancipate people.

-Acknowledging the obvious problems and contradiction with James’ doctrines, Christians Scholars have come out with weird and desperate, if not disrespectful and belittling, commentaries imputing that James did not had apostolic authority and that his preaching were not meant for Christians (!!??).
+Acknowledging the obvious problems and contradiction with James’ doctrines, Christians Scholars have come out with weird and desperate, if not disrespectful and belittling, commentaries imputing that James did not have apostolic authority and that his preaching was not meant for Christians (!!??).

 Observe very assiduously the important last sentence in the commentary.
 Notice that Darby makes two assertions: